Rory's Jester: Racing career

+Stud career

 Since retiring to stud he became Australian Champion First Season Sire with his first crop of precocious and speedy two-year-olds.
 His outstanding progeny included Racer's Edge, Chortle, Happy Giggle, Isca and Light Up The World.

+Death

 Rory's Jester was retired from stud duties in 2005.
 He was humanely euthanized at Swettenham Stud in Victoria in 2007 at the age of 24.